solo-system/solo-system.github.io/documentation/power/index.md

 Good question.
 There is currently no calendar mode, because the underlying Raspberry Pi doesn't use any less power if it stops recording audio.
-Disappointingly, it lacks good low-power state to hibernate into.
+Disappointingly, it lacks a good low-power state to hibernate into.

 A calendar mode would save space on the memory card, however, allowing